Breathe To Calm & Heal

 When we have certain aches or pains, we can mindfully use the breath to oxygenate those particular areas of the body.
 We can also use this technique to promote wound healing.

-As you inhale, call up love, tenderness and kindness towards your entire body and especially toward the tense, painful or wounded area.
+As you inhale, call up love, tenderness and kindness towards your entire body-brain-spirit.

-As you exhale, think or say aloud, I deserve this healing gift.
+As you exhale, think or say aloud, I deserve the gift of my own calm breath.

 Karen M Connelly